 Vitamin C vs. Retinol

 Vitamin C and retinol are two powerful anti-aging ingredients found in many skin care products.
 Retinol is actually a form of vitamin A, and like vitamin C, it’s found in both food and supplement form and can also be applied topically.
-Like vitamin C, retinol has been shown to stimulate collagen synthesis to help reverse aging and wrinkles.
+Like vitamin C, retinol has been shown to stimulate collagen synthesis to help reduce skin aging and wrinkles.
 (17)

 There’s a common misconception that you shouldn’t combine a product containing retinol with vitamin C serum.
-However, a 2005 human study out of France found that applying a preparation containing both to the skin was effective in reversing aging and sun damage.
+However, a 2005 human study out of France found that applying a preparation containing both to the skin was effective in remedying aging and sun damage.
 (18)

 Instead of opting for vitamin C serum or retinol on its own, it’s best to look for a product that contains both to help maximize the anti-aging benefits of your skin care routine.